School uniform can be ordered via Brigade here.

 Inexpensive watches may be worn.
 However, if a watch is designed for games, taking photos, is a ‘smart watch’ or making disruptive noises it should not be worn for school.
 Any loss or damage of watches in school is not the responsibility of school staff, and replacements will not be provided by the school.

-The school does not permit children to have ‘extreme’ haircuts that could serve as a distraction to other children.
-Hairbands, clips etc. should be discreet designs in colours compatible with school colours and only used in order to keep hair in place.
+Hair bands, clips etc. should be discreet designs in colours compatible with school colours and only used in order to keep hair in place.
 Long hair should be tied back for practical purposes.
 No make-up or nail varnish may be worn during the school day.
-Children may be asked to wash make-up and nail varnish off.
-Similarly, temporary transfers or fake ‘tattoos’ are not appropriate.

 The school wants all children to grow into healthy adults.
 We believe that it is dangerous for children to wear shoes that have platform soles or high heels, so we do not allow children to wear such shoes in our school.
-Neither do we allow children to wear trainers to school other than for PE; this is because we think that this footwear is appropriate for sport or for leisurewear, but is not in keeping with the smart appearance of a school uniform.
+Neither do we allow children to wear trainers to school; this is because we think that this footwear is appropriate for sport or for leisurewear but is not in keeping with the smart appearance of a school uniform.
 We require all children to wear shoes as stated in the uniform list.

-Wellington boots may be worn to and from school during bad weather or as part of our Forest School provision, but shoes must be brought to school and worn during the school day.
-Flat sandals with covered toes that provide firm support may be worn in summer, but they must have a heel strap to ensure that the foot cannot slip out of the sandal.
+Wellington boots may be worn to and from school during bad weather or Forest School activities, but shoes must be brought to school and worn during the school day.
+Children in EYFS may also bring in wellington boots for outdoor play.
+Flat sandals with covered toes that provide firm support may be worn in the summer, but they must have a heel strap to ensure that the foot cannot slip off the sandal.
 Black boots may be worn in the winter months.

 A complete uniform policy is below.
 The updates to this policy are in yellow and is due to be ratified by Governors at the up-coming Full Governors Board meeting.